Stedman's Medical Dictionary

-Stedman's Medical Dictionary is a professional medical dictionary developed for medical students, physicians, researchers, and medical language specialists.
+Stedman's Medical Dictionary is a medical dictionary developed for medical students, physicians, researchers, and medical language specialists.
 Entries include medical terms, abbreviations, acronyms, measurements, and more.
 Pronunciation and word etymology (showing mostly Latin and Greek prefixes and roots) are provided with most definitions.
-Stedman’s Medical Dictionary and related products are available with a subscription to Stedman's Online.

 History

-Stedman's Medical Dictionary was first produced as Dunglison’s New Dictionary of Medical Science and Literature in 1833 by Robley Dunglison (1789–1869).
-Robley Dunglison was a professor of medicine at the University of Virginia.
-He was the personal physician to presidents Jefferson, Madison, Monroe, and Jackson.
+Stedman's Medical Dictionary was first produced as Dunglison's New Dictionary of Medical Science and Literature in 1833 by Robley Dunglison.
 In 1903, Thomas Lathrop Stedman became the editor of the medical dictionary and made thorough revisions to the text.
-The first edition of Stedman’s Medical Dictionary was published in 1911.
+The first edition of Stedman's Medical Dictionary was published in 1911.
 Additional versions include Stedman's Medical Dictionary for the Health Professions and Nursing, Stedman's Medical Abbreviations, Acronyms & Symbols, Stedman's Pocket Medical Dictionary, and Stedman's Medical Dictionary for the Dental Professions.